Which city is cheaper, Virginia Beach or Myrtle Beach?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Virginia Beach and Myrtle Beach during the summer are popular places to visit.
-The beaches and the family-friendly experiences are the main draw to Myrtle Beach this time of year.
+The beaches, the city activities, and the family-friendly experiences are the main draw to Myrtle Beach this time of year.
 Furthermore, many travelers come to Virginia Beach for the beaches and the family-friendly experiences.

 In July, Myrtle Beach is generally around the same temperature as Virginia Beach.
-Temperatures in Myrtle Beach average around 81°F (27°C), and Virginia Beach stays around 79°F (26°C).
+Daily temperatures in Myrtle Beach average around 81°F (27°C), and Virginia Beach fluctuates around 79°F (26°C).

 In Virginia Beach, it's very sunny this time of the year.
 It's quite sunny in Myrtle Beach.
 In the summer, Myrtle Beach often gets around the same amount of sunshine as Virginia Beach.
 Myrtle Beach gets 283 hours of sunny skies this time of year, while Virginia Beach receives 279 hours of full sun.